paulross/TotalDepth/docs/source/cmd_line_tools/TD_cmd_line_tools.rst

 	Exec. time =   25.119 (S)
 	Bye, bye!

 In this case (under Unix) the "CPU Time" is the cumulative amount of CPU time used.
 As we are using multiprocessing it is the CPU time of the parent process which is very small since it just invokes child processes.
-The Exec. time is the wall clock time between starting and finishing PlotLogs.py.
+The Exec. time is the wall clock time between starting and finishing tdplotlogs.

 In the output directory will be an index.html file that has a table with the fields that duplicate those on the command line output.
 It looks like this: